2. Maclaurin Series

 Even after adding 1000 terms, we don't have 3 decimal place accuracy.

-Here's the graph of y = arctan x (in blue) compared to the polynomial we just found (in red).
+Here's the graph of y = arctan x (in green) compared to the polynomial we just found (in grey).